Steve Callender is a very busy man who suddenly finds himself a tad busier thanks to his new role with Caesars Entertainment.

 Callender, who also serves as president of the Casino Association of New Jersey, had an active role in Atlantic City’s reopening plans.

 A lot of meetings and phone calls went into putting the pieces in place for reopening.
 But the result is that AC is open and people are back at work.
-The long hours were all worth it, according to Callender.
+The long hours were all worth it, according to Callender, who said:

 “I am thrilled to have the casinos back open again, to be able to walk the casino floor and talk to some guests.
 We have a lot of our [team] members back, which is a great sign.”

-Callender spends a lot of his time introducing himself and visiting the different properties he now oversees.
+Callender spends much of his time introducing himself and visiting the different properties he now oversees.
 He already knew a lot of people in the Atlantic City market.

 A big to-do list for Caesars